derektypist/project-euler-071/README.md

     python3 -m http.server

-Select Open Browser.
+Select Open Preview.
 Input various numbers (e.g. 8, 9994, 500000 and 1000000) and check if the result matches the user story.
 If it does not, then check typing.

 ## Deployment